ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 `````````````````
 :Resource: /content/types/<ID>
 :Method:      COPY or POST with header: X-HTTP-Method-Override COPY
 :Description: copies a content type.
-The identifier of the copy is changed to copy_of_<identifier> anda new remoteIdis generated.
+A new remoteId is generated, and the identifier of the copy is set to
+              copy_of_<identifier>_<remoteId> (or another random string).
 :Response:

 .. code:: http